robert-DL/geoarches/README.md

   _target_: backbones.custom_backbone.CustomBackbone
   ...
 ```
-You can of course mix and match you custom modules and backbones with the ones in geoarches.
+You can of course mix and match your custom modules and backbones with the ones in geoarches.

 3. Training models only requires one to tell hydra to use your `configs` folder with
 ```sh